Skip to main content

 // handle the reported error as required

-console.error('An error occured in the Atomic SDK: ', error)
+console.error('An error occurred in the Atomic SDK: ', error)

 }